 Study Abroad Opportunities

-The Department of Early Childhood, Elementary, and Middle Level Education is proud to offer three unique programs to complete teacher certification coursework in multicultural national and international settings.
+The Department of Early Childhood, Elementary, and Middle Level Education is proud to offer unique programs to complete teacher licensure coursework in multicultural national and international settings.
 Where will you be on the map this May?

 What Makes These Programs Important?

 - Accept the challenges of authentic, multicultural communities.

 - Apply coursework in diverse national and international settings.

 To read some personal accounts of the many benefits of studying abroad, check out our student feedback section.

 Rebecka Briney Studies Abroad in Toronto

 Studying abroad tends to be a life-changing experience for those who participate, both on an academic and personal level.
 For compelling evidence of this fact, look no further than Elementary Education student Rebecka Briney.
 Read more...